Modern bank in Kuala Lumpur

 Public Bank

 Renowned for its solidity and traditional customer service.
-Very popular for local mortgage loans.
+Highly sought after for local home loans.

 Neobanks (GXBank, Boost)

-100% mobile opening.
-Zero fees, daily interest rates.
+100% mobile sign-up.
+Zero fees, daily interest.
 Ideal as a secondary account.

 Transfer & Exchange Simulator

-Estimate your transfer costs between Europe and Malaysia.
+Estimate the cost of transferring money between Europe and Malaysia.

 5.12 MYR